awslabs/amazon-redshift-utils/src/LambdaRunner/README.md

 * `RedshiftAutomation-LambdaRedshiftAutomation-**********`: The AWS Lambda Function which runs via the CloudWatch Scheduled Events
 * `InvokeLambdaRedshiftRunner-AnalyzeVacuumUtility`: The CloudWatch Scheduled Event which runs the [Analyze & Vacuum Utility](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/AnalyzeVacuumUtility)
 * `InvokeLambdaRedshiftRunner-ColumnEncodingUtility`: The CloudWatch Scheduled Event which runs the [Column Encoding Utility](https://github.com/awslabs/amazon-redshift-utils/tree/master/src/ColumnEncodingUtility)
+* `InvokeLambdaRedshiftRunner-MonitoringUtility`: The CloudWatch Scheduled Event which runs the [Redshift Advanced Monitoring Utility](https://github.com/awslabs/amazon-redshift-monitoring/)
-* _2 AWS Lambda Permissions are also created so that CloudWatch Events can call the Lambda function_
+* _3 AWS Lambda Permissions are also created so that CloudWatch Events can call the Lambda function_

 ## Running the Modules